olegbezk/ng4-animations/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Use `--aot` with `--prod` flag for build with ahead of time project compilation.
+Use `--aot` with `--prod` flag to build with ahead of time project compilation.

 ## Running unit tests